tomcritchlow/tomcritchlow.github.io/_posts/2017-07-13-the-consultants-grain.md

 subtitle: Musings on strategy, culture and how to effect change within organizations which are inherently biased.
 How do you change against the grain?
 How do you recognize your own grain?
 ---

-You would think that being a consultant is easy...
+You would think that being a consultant is easy.
 Clients hire you to help change their company in some way.
 You make some recommendations and provide some insights and then...

 The change rarely happens like you recommended.

 Why is that?
 Well, we think consulting is:

-*analysis -> recommendation -> review -> implementation*
+*analysis -> insight -> recommendation -> review -> implementation*

 At best this is too simple, at worst it's flat out wrong.
+Just like every other framework for thinking about strategy and change they only scratch the surface of what's really going on.

+My experience with successful consulting is that the best work is done close enough to smell the client, with an emotional understanding of the users, a constant feedback loop of prototypes and long term campaigning for the big change you want to see.

 ## A primer on effecting change: the consultant's toolkit

+Let's first take a look at the tools of the trade.
+Documents.

 There is the pyramid of mediums - https://www.distilled.net/resources/better-business-documents-guide/